 3. An operational plan is a good replacement for a strategic plan

 Operational plans are incredibly helpful.
 They drive monthly, weekly, and sometimes daily actions, but they are NOT a replacement for a strategic plan.
 An operational plan should drive company operations and help “keep the lights on.”
 Your strategic plan is meant to drive the direction your organization navigates over the next 1-3 years.
 If your organization uses both, connect them together and ensure alignment from one plan to the next.
-This will focus resources in the proper areas and make execution easier and ensure that you strive for future success while operating effectively from day to day.
+This will focus resources in the proper areas and make execution easier and ensure that you strive for future success while operating effectively from day-to-day.

 4. Your strategic plan should be perfect before rollout

 In my experience, organizations spend way too long on creating the perfect plan.
-They invest time, money and resources into long strategic planning processes.
+They invest time, money, and resources into long strategic planning processes.
 After they finish, they often either refuse to make changes or forget about actually implementing the plan.
 While it’s important to protect your plan from endless changes, your plan should change over time to adjust for resource restrictions, market changes, and more.

 As for the planning to implementation/execution connection, think of it as a multiplication exercise.
-The quality of plan times the quality of execution results in your final results.
+The quality of the plan times the quality of execution results in your final results.
 If you have a plan that’s a 10, but an execution level of a 1, your result is only 10.
 But if you can create a plan that’s only a 5 and execute only at a level 5, your result is 25 – much higher success than the “perfect plan.”
 The goal is to focus on both planning AND execution to optimize success.

 5. Our strategic plan is just a binder that collects dust

 Unfortunately, this has become the situation for too many organizations, but it doesn’t have to be this way.
 Your strategic plan should be a living, breathing document that drives the future of your organization.
-It should collect updates from individuals across divisions and influence strategic decisions of the leadership team.
-For most organizations, this process is extremely difficult which is why AchieveIt has made it easy to collect updates, monitor progress and execute effectively.
+It should collect updates from individuals across divisions and influence the strategic decisions of the leadership team.
+For most organizations, this process is extremely difficult which is why AchieveIt has made it easy to collect updates, monitor progress, and execute effectively.